 After the check-in process is complete, students and families will be directed to their assigned residence halls.
-Public Safety and staff will help direct traffic and parking.

 First year residence halls are Cedar Hall (number 4 on Campus Map Key; see link below), Maple Hall (number 3), Willow Hall (number 5), and Stonewall Terrace (number 24).
 See campus Campus Map for reference.

 At each residence hall, RWU’s move-in crew, comprised of student leaders and athletes, will greet and assist students in the move-in process.
 Labels with students’ name and room number should be attached to all luggage to ensure that suitcases go to the right place.

 RWU Residence Life and Housing staff affirms the unloading process will be about 10 to 15 minutes, depending on the amount of items in the vehicle.

 Please note, a family member must stay with the vehicle at all times while the vehicle is unloaded.
 Once all belongings are unloaded, all vehicles must be moved to one of the auxiliary parking lots: A, C or H.

 After that, all that’s left is the hard part: Saying goodbye.